DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 View an individual [trace][1] to see all of its [spans][2] and associated metadata.
 Each trace can be visualized as either a Flame Graph, Span List, Waterfall, or Map.

 The trace header displays critical trace information, including the root span's service name, resource name, trace ID, end-to-end trace duration, and the trace start datetime.
-To retain a trace indefinitely, click "Open Full Page" and save the URL.
+To retain a trace indefinitely, click \"Open Full Page\" and save the URL.

 {{< img src="tracing/trace_view/trace_header.png" alt="Trace header" style="width:90%;">}}

 Selected span information is visible at the bottom of the Trace View.

-## Trace Visualizations
+## Trace visualizations

 {{< tabs >}}
 {{% tab "Flame Graph" %}}